jeapostrophe/srpnt/examples/README.md

 I recommend listening to the examples in this order.
 All files are produced by srpnt in raw 8-bit audio form and then converted to AAC with ffmpeg.
-Every track is also on the following SoundCloud playlist:

 # Play in your browser

+Every sample is on the following SoundCloud playlist:

 [Bithoven and SRPNT](https://soundcloud.com/jeapostrophe/sets/bithoven-and-srpnt-1)